Disclaimer: This website requires Please enable JavaScript in your browser settings for the best experience.

 Datafile management

-Other important considerations for datafile management include:
+Other important considerations for datafile management include the following:

 • Caching and persistence.